Midwives must notify the Department of Health of the outcomes of all birth events (cases) attended, regardless of:

 Who must be notified

-Under the Health (Miscellaneous Provisions) Act 1911, the Chief Health Officer must be notified.
-Notifications are sent to the Maternal and Child Health team.
+The Chief Health Officer must be notified.
+Notifications are received by the Maternal and Child Health team.

 How to notify

-Notification must be made using the Notification of Case Attended form or provided as a data file in the format specified.
+Notification must be made using Form 2, the Notification of Case Attended as regulated by the Health (Notifications by Midwives) Regulations 1994.

 Notification forms and data specifications